BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 My motivation to improve this beyond what I personally use it for is directly related to people's interest and suggestions.
 All feedback, positive and negative, is welcome!
 I can be reached at the LM Studio discord server or "bbc@chintellalaw.com".

 ## Final Notes
 Please be aware that when you click "Create Database" as well as "Submit Query" the GUI will hang.
 Just wait...it'll resume.
 This is a minor characteristic of the scripts that can easily be fixed in future versions.
+Everytime you want to use the program again, enter the folder, activate the virtual enviroment using `.\Scripts\activate` and run `python gui.py`.